Medieval Studies Concentration

 for the Graduate Concentration in Medieval Studies

-The Program in Medieval Studies offers a graduate concentration in Medieval Studies.
-Students who are admitted to graduate programs in departments with medieval studies faculty may apply to the concentration by meeting to express interest and to discuss the concentration with the Director of the Program in Medieval Studies.
-The program offers a flexible curriculum requiring a minimum of 24 hours of graduate-level coursework including advanced training both in the various disciplines of medieval studies and in foundational languages and technical skills appropriate to the field.
+Founded in 2001, the Program in Medieval Studies at Illinois was reconfigured in 2011 to encompass the entire medieval world (not just Europe and its Mediterranean neighbors).
+This wider vision, which our program was among the first to promote, recognizes the intense interconnectivity of Afro-Eurasia during a pivotal era, circa 400-1500, as well as the value of studying the global processes which affected all peoples and cultures in both hemispheres at a time of extraordinary innovation and change.
+The graduate concentration in Medieval Studies is available to students who are admitted for graduate study in degree-granting departments with affiliated faculty.
+Interested students may apply to the concentration by contacting the Director of the Program.
+The concentration features a flexible curriculum requiring a minimum of 24 hours of graduate-level coursework, including advanced training both in the various disciplines of medieval studies and in foundational languages and technical skills appropriate to the field.
+Students working toward the concentration are also eligible to apply for funding to cover the costs of research and conference travel, or to purchase books and special equipment.
 For complete information about the program and its offerings, see the program's website.

 Admission

-Students who are admitted to participating graduate programs are eligible to enroll in the graduate concentration in Medieval Studies after meeting to express interest and to discuss the concentration with the Director of the Program in Medieval Studies.
+Students who are admitted to participating graduate programs are eligible to enroll in the graduate concentration in Medieval Studies.
+They should contact the Director of the Program to express interest and discuss the requirements.

 Faculty Research Interests